 While I cannot prove that my least favorite domain registrar is guilty of this (and of course they deny it), I have worked with enough clients that have fallen victim to domain name front-running after visiting their site.
 Aaaaaaand that (plus a few other things that are off-topic right now) is enough for me to avoid them like the plague.

-To be equally unfair, I must admit I’m an across-the-board skeptic and suspect that LOTS of domain registration websites may be practicing front-running without the consumer’s knowledge.
+To be equally unfair, I must admit I’m an across-the-board skeptic and KNOW from experience that other domain registration websites appear to be practicing front-running.
 It’s also believed that some Internet Service Providers (ISPs) are in on this racket too.
 This means that even typing a name you like in your browser’s address bar could put that .com at risk of front-running.

 How to Avoid This Mistake